 With Robin alone, his attention during this time is often still with the bridal party as they make their final preparations and journey to the venue.
 The opportunities to cover guest arrivals are real but naturally limited — it depends on timing and how the morning has run.

-With both of us there, the arrivals get the coverage they deserve.
-While Robin stays with the bride, Sarah will typically have moved ahead with the groom’s party, and she’s on hand to photograph the guests as they come in — the greetings, the reactions, the atmosphere building outside the ceremony space before the doors open.
+With two photographers, the arrivals get the coverage they deserve.
+While Robin stays with the bride, the second photographer will typically have moved ahead with the groom’s party, and is on hand to photograph guests as they come in – the greetings, the reactions, the atmosphere building outside the ceremony space before the doors open.

 The Ceremony